You're interested in becoming an au pair in Europe - what an exciting adventure!

 Being an au pair can come with a variety of responsibilities, but the core is usually childcare.
 Depending on the family that you're working for and your contract, you may also help with additional things like:

-• Engaging in cultural activities and language learning with the children.
+- Engaging in cultural activities and language learning with the children and family.

-Au pairs typically work between 25 and 35 hours per week and receive a small allowance in addition to their room and board!
+Au pairs typically work between 25 and 35 hours per week and receive a small allowance in addition to their room and board.
+It depends on your specific contract.

-Deciding to au pair is such an exciting time!
-However, there are a few things that you should consider before embarking on this rewarding experience.
+Deciding to be an au pair is such an exciting time!
+However, there are a few things that you should consider before taking the so-called plunge.

 The most important thing when finding a family to work for is your safety and well-being.
 After all, you will be living with them!
 There are many ways to find families looking for an au pair.

-• Au pair websites: There are websites that specialize in connecting host families with au pairs.
-Typically, you'll be able to create a profile and search through profiles of host families.
+- Au pair websites: There are websites that specialize in connecting host families with au pairs.
+Typically, you'll be able to create a profile and search through host family profiles.
 These services may be paid, however.
 Pay close attention to real reviews and testimonials.

 Tips for being an au pair